abhriyaroy/RxLowpoly/README.md

   You can additionally supply `pointCount` as an optional float argument to each of the above methods depending on your needs.
 The         default is `pointCount = 8000f`<br>

-  A full implementation can be found in the app module of this repository.
+  Note : A full implementation can be found in the <a href="https://github.com/abhriyaroy/LowpolyRx/tree/master/app">app module</a> of this repository or in the open sourced <a href="https://github.com/abhriyaroy/WallR2.0">WallR</a> app.

 ## How to Contribute

   Please feel free to raise an issue in-case you come across a bug or even if you have any minor suggestion.

 ## About the Author

 ### Abhriya Roy

  Android Developer with 2 years of experience in building apps that look and feel great.